Middle-aged woman with a cup in her hand

 • Having sex

-Risk factors of stress incontinence
+Risk factors and causes of stress incontinence

 Pregnancy